Shreeram1227/Data-Science-Projects/README.md

 Predicting the salary of new hires using the model.

 ### Files
 -  hiring.csv The dataset used for training and testing the models.
--
--  jupyter notebook multiple_linear_regression.ipynb
+-  jupyter notebook New_employee_salary_prediction.ipynb

 ## How to Use